Stanley Bernard Stephen Samuel: Sabah FA

 After a successful trial in Indonesia, Stanley was offered a contract at Indonesian Super League (ISL) outfit Persibo Bojonegoro.
 He scored on his debut in the pre-season Java Cup but due to political tensions between Malaysia and Indonesia, Stanley’s deal fell through.
-Instead he joined East Malaysian club, Sabah FA, for the 2011 Malaysian Super League season under coach Gary Phillips.
+Instead he joined East Malaysian club, Sabah FA, for the 2011 Malaysia Super League season under coach Gary Phillips.

 Kuala Lumpur FA

 In 2012, Stanley rejoined his first senior club, Kuala Lumpur FA.
 But towards the end of the season, he suffered a double fracture of the tibia, which put his professional career in doubt, eventually leading to his retirement at the early age of 26 after unsuccessful attempts at a comeback.

 International career

 Stanley first represented his country as a 12-year-old in 1998.
-He would play numerous times for various age group sides, including the Malaysian Under-20 team in 2004-2005 under Jordan Viera and the Malaysian Under-23s in 2009.
+He would play numerous times for various age group sides, including the Malaysia U20 team in 2004-2005 under Jorvan Vieira and the Malaysia U23 in 2009.
 Later that year, he played for the senior national side for the first time.
 He earned his first full caps in two games against Zimbabwe and would also face regional rivals Indonesia.
 He was also in the 23-man squad for two friendlies against touring Manchester United in July 2009, coming off the bench in both games.